daleroberts/datacube-2nd-order-stats/README.md

  - `BrayCurtisDistanceMAD` (or `BCMAD`) generates a single-band output where the Bray-Curtis distance MAD is computed through time for every pixel.

  - `TernaryMAD` generates a 3-band output where the cosine distance MAD (Band 1), the Euclidean distance MAD (Band 2), the Bray-Curtis distance MAD (Band 3) is computed through time for every pixel.
+For this output, the distances are transformed by -log(x).

 ## Installation